 Anything else you'd like to add?

 I think there’s a lot of push for gender equality at the moment, but my advice for businesses is to not take it so far that it ostracises the other gender.
 I saw this happen at a conference I was at recently - it was an amazing IT event with the highest number of women they’d ever had.
 They took a photo with just the women to attract more women, which was great, but there was a lot of backlash from the men asking why there wasn’t an all-male photo as well.
 There have also been suggestions that females are getting jobs because they’re females.
 None of us want that, we want to get the job because we are the best person for the job, not to fill a gender or diversity quota.
 We just want an equal running and playing field.
-I just want to make that point - let’s not go too far, because what we want is equality.Posted almost 3 years ago
+I just want to make that point - let’s not go too far, because what we want is equality.Posted over 3 years ago